 Advance Your Career.
 You can help advance your career by studying abroad.
 In today's increasingly global society, obtaining international skills and knowledge can make you more marketable in getting a job and more productive once you're in the job.
-On average, students who study abroad have a 47% higher rate of being hired within 1 year of graduation, and 80% of students who study abroad are hired within 6th months.
-The average starting salary of a student who studied abroad is $7000 higher than other students
+On average, students who study abroad have a 47% higher rate of being hired within one year of graduation, and 80% of students who study abroad are hired within 6th months.
+The average starting salary of a student who studied abroad is $7000 higher than other students.

 Enhance Your Global Awareness.
 You can enhance your awareness of the world around you by studying abroad.
 To be an educated citizen today requires students to able to see the world through others' eyes and to understand the international dimensions of the problems we confront as a nation, skills that are enhanced by an education abroad experience.

 Enhance Your Academic Learning.
 You can help enhance your academic learning by studying abroad.
 A study abroad experience will introduce you to new professors who can expose you to new viewpoints beyond your campus, and a diverse student body that can introduce you to different customs and cultures.
-A study abroad experience also lets you expand your academic learning outside of the classroom, because you live what you are learning.
+A study abroad experiences also lets you expand your academic learning outside of the classroom because you live what you are learning.

 Develop Your Leadership Skills.
 You can strengthen your leadership skills by studying abroad.
 An educational opportunity outside the United States can be among the most valuable tools for preparing a student to participate and lead effectively in an increasingly interconnected international community that demands cross-cultural skills and knowledge.